Kinto/kinto/docs/overview.rst

 Comparison with other solutions
 ===============================

-Before starting to create yet another data storage service, we had a long look to the existing solutions, to see if that would make sense to extend the community effort rather than re-inventing the wheel.

-It appeared that solutions we looked at weren't solving the problems we had, especially regarding fine-grained permissions.

-Here is a comparison table we put together with existing alternative technologies.
+Before we started on Yet Another Data Storage Service, we took a look at what was already out there, with a view to extending an existing community project (rather than reinventing the wheel).
+In the end, the solutions we reviewed didn't quite solve the problems we had - notably regarding fine-grained permission settings.

+What follows is a comparison table showing how Kinto stacks up compared to some other projects in this space.

 ===========================  ======  ======  ========  =======  ==============
 Project                      Kinto   Parse   Firebase  CouchDB  Remote-Storage